 The Mission serves a hot dinner to whoever comes through our “Welcome Room” door.
 Dinner is followed by a Christian Chapel service at 7 p.m. which is open to everyone.
 Men who stay in our emergency shelter also receive a light breakfast in the morning.

 Under the Homeless Shelter Emergency Program, a man with transient status may stay at the Mission and sleep in our shelter for approximately ten days.
 The Mission takes in almost any man ‒ there must be a good reason for a man to be turned away.
-The chapel is under constant supervision for the men’s safety and well being.
+The chapel is under constant supervision for the men’s safety and wellbeing.
 Men can shower, have their clothes laundered, and enjoy a safe, clean, drug-free environment.
 With extensions, a man may stay up to 30 nights during the year.
-The mission works in cooperation with many other community services to assist men staying in our shelter, including Monmouth County Social Services, local day programs (particularly for mental health), veteran’s services, the Visiting Nurse Association, etc…

 The store gives clothing, furniture and other household items to needy families or individuals.
 A pastor or social worker might refer someone to the store for some needed items, and the Mission always tries to meet their need.
 The county and city of Asbury Park refer people here, so the store is a good source of community goodwill.
 Most items ‒ from furniture to bicycles and dishes and all types of clothing ‒ are donated by individuals in the community.

 In the fall of 2006 we started an annual Coat Giveaway where we give out approximately 1500 free coats to those in need.
 We will continue our coat giveaway each fall.